neetjn/py-component-controller/docs/source/component.rst

 .. code-block:: python

+    # send_input will always clear the provided field or element before sending input
     component.username_field\
         .send_input('py-component-controller')\
         .get_attribute('class')

+    # you may disable the field or element clearing by using the clear flag
+    component.username_field\
+        .send_input('rocks', clear=False)

     # in the event the component element is a custom element that accepts input
     # and it does not support the focus event, the selenium bindings will raise a WebDriverException